 Hickey’s are just bruises.
-They’re nothing to be ashamed of — they’re a sign that you got some action, so honestly, congratulations.
-Still, they’re not necessarily appropriate in every situation.
+They’re nothing to be ashamed of — in fact, they’re a sign that you got some action, so honestly, congrats.
+But sporting a hickey isn’t necessarily appropriate in every situation.
 Normally, they can take anywhere from 2 days to 2 weeks to heal.
 But what if you don’t have that kind of time?

-While there’s not much scientific evidence that the cold spoon method works for hickeys specifically, it is a doctor-recommend treatment for bruises, and a hickey is simply a type of bruise.
+While there’s not much scientific evidence that the cold spoon method works for hickeys specifically, it’s a doctor-recommended treatment for bruises, and a hickey is simply a type of bruise.

 A cold object — such as a cold spoon, frozen peas, or even ice — can accomplish this by reducing blood flow and cooling down the blood vessels.
 This is the single most effective method for helping a hickey heal (or not to bruise so much in the first place).